eloral-wxx/PreVAD-Instruct27k/README.md

 - training code for Video-LLaVA-based instruction tuning
 - inference scripts for abnormal description, question answering, and multi-dataset classification
 - evaluation scripts for UniEval, BLEURT, and MoverScore

-## Status

-This repository is a research code release.
-The core training, inference, and metric scripts are included, and the main public-release cleanup has been started with repository-relative dataset paths, dataset preparation notes, and local artifact exclusions.

 ## Repository Structure